 We’re not gonna lie, winter in Sofia can be quite tough.
 However, there are plenty of things to do in the Bulgarian capital even when it’s -20°C. We want to pass this insight onto you, our lovely visitors.
-Keep in mind thought that you might just fall in love with Sofia and decide to make it your new home!
-Depending on what region of the world you hail from, the moment you poke your face out from your cozy hotel/hostel/airbnb room, it might feel like a warm spring kiss, or a bone chilling North Pole slap in the face!
+Keep in mind though that you might just fall in love with Sofia and decide to make it your new home!
+Depending on what region of the world you hail from, the moment you poke your face out from your cozy hotel/hostel/Airbnb room, it might feel like a warm spring kiss or a bone-chilling North Pole slap in the face!
 Either way, we’ve got you covered, and will give you our top winter picks to make your winter visit to our lovely city as enjoyable as possible!

 Wondering what to do in Sofia in winter?
 Here are our top 10 picks for winter activities in Sofia:

-We have a less extreme outdoor activity.
-It’s the outdoor ice-skating rink at Ariana lake.
-It is open late into the night.
-It is situated at the entrance to the Borisova Garden park.
-Near the intersection of boulevards Evlogi i Hristo Georgievi and Tsarigradsko Shose.
-Once you have discovered the massive white tent, you will be ready to rent your skates.
-Make sure to hold onto that receipt!
-Sometimes there are discounts given at the nearby restaurant.
-Only because you were brave enough to get on that ice 😉 Don’t worry!
+The ice-skating rink at Yunak stadium is an yearly event.
+You will find it at the entrance of Borisova Garden, right next to Vasil Levski Metro Station.
+Near the intersection of boulevards Evlogi & Hristo Georgievi and Dragan Tsankov.
+Once you have discovered it, you will be ready to rent your skates.
+Don’t worry!
 You don’t need to be an ice-skating champion to put on those skates.
 If it is your first time, and you are not the most coordinated person, you might spend the majority of your time inspecting the ice on the ground, i.e. get ready to fall a lot, but trust us you will have tons of fun.

 Perhaps you made some new friends last night at your hostel, but the outside temperatures are a bit snippy and you are not too keen on exploring the city.
 Don’t fear!
 There is a solution!
-You will be able to do something with your new bffs.
+You will be able to do something with your new BFFs.
 How about some board games in a cool renovated old house that has a bar!
-Stop by Abordage or Karkason and you will see what we are talking about.
-That’s right board games, drinks, and a great company!
+Stop by Abordage and you will see what we are talking about.
+That’s right – board games, drinks, and great company!
 That’s one way to escape a harsh winter day in Sofia!

 You should definitely visit the Sofia Opera and Ballet and take advantage of the incredibly low prices.
-Yes, as low as 12 levs or around 6 euros, and increasing in gradation up to 50 levs or 25 euros, for the best seats.
-You can even book your tickets online, by first creating a profile.
-We advise you to do that so you can avoid the potential language barrier at the ticket box while personally selecting your seats from the comfort of your home.
+Yet the standard of the performances is really high!
+Bulgaria is famous for its wonderful operatic voices and the Sofia Opera and Ballet house is one of the best value for money you could get in the Opera world.
+You can book your tickets online, or at the location.
+We advise you to do that online, so you can avoid the potential language barrier at the ticket box while personally selecting your seats from the comfort of your home/accommodation.

 The Red Flat is now open.
-Explore Bulgaria’s communist part by entering the cozy home of an average Bulgarian family from the 1980’s.
-A 1-2hour long interactive indoor activity that will immerse you into the daily life of the regular Bulgarian people during the Cold War.
+Explore Bulgaria’s communist part by entering the cozy home of an average Bulgarian family from the 1980s.
+A 1.5 hour long interactive indoor activity that will immerse you into the daily life of the regular Bulgarian people during the Cold War.

-Unfortunately, there are not many options for views in Sofia.
-However, there are several bars/restaurants that offer great views such as the Sense Hotel Rooftop Bar.
+Unfortunately, there are not many options for rooftop views in Sofia.
+However, there are several bars/restaurants that offer great views such as:

-Christmas markets are not really part of the Bulgarian Christmas tradtion.
+Christmas markets are not really part of the Bulgarian Christmas tradition.
 That’s why usually there’s only one such market in town and it’s extremely popular.
 It is situated in the garden in front of the National Theatre.
+However, over the past couple of years Sofia’s festive spirit has been raised by around 10 different Christmas markets.
+Check them out!
 Christmas specialties and mulled wine will keep you warm in the cold December days!
-The Christmas market is usually open from 22nd of November until 22nd of December.
-If you happen to be in Bulgaria during Christmas time make sure to learn about some the fun local Christmas traditions.
+If you happen to be in Bulgaria during Christmas time make sure to learn about some of the fun local Christmas traditions.

 Traditional Bulgarian restaurants are so cozy that they offer the perfect environment for you to spend several hours enjoying incredible Bulgarian dishes and most of all… great local wines.
-One of our favorites is Pod Lipite.
+One of our favorites is Manastirska Magernitsa.